Open Adoption

 Family Formation Law Offices advocates for open adoption relationships between birth and adoptive families whenever individual situations allow.
 Our years of personal and professional experience with adoption backs up the research that shows open adoptions to be the most beneficial option for everyone involved, particularly adopted children.

-We’re here to help you build a strong foundation of trust with the adoptive family that you choose for your child, so that if you decide to have an open adoption in MD, VA or DC, you can have the type of relationship that you’re comfortable with.
-Open adoptions are all about making sure that everyone involved feels happy and loved, and we want to make sure that’s how you feel in your adoption!
+We’re here to help you build a strong foundation of trust with the adoptive family you choose for your child so you can have the type of relationship you're comfortable with.
+Open adoptions are all about making sure everyone involved feels happy and loved, and we want to make sure that’s how you feel in your adoption!

-To learn more about choosing an open adoption in Washington D.C., Virginia or Maryland, or to begin viewing open adoption parent profiles, contact us online now.
+Contact us online now to learn more about choosing an open adoption, to better understand the differences between open adoption and closed adoption in Washington, D.C., Virginia or Maryland, or to begin viewing open adoption parent profiles..